Infinitode/.github/profile/README.md

 ## Changes
 ### Upcoming changes

+- A huge website redesign and update.
+- Updates to KeySynth Studio to improve performance and usability, adding new features as well.
 - Updates to all outdated packages.
 - New AI `Hugging Face Spaces`, including models from our Bioset, Helix, Spacelens, Arc, and Acres collections.
 - New `AI APIs`.